sybila/biodivine-bass/benchmarks/README.md

 ## 3. Running correctness check

-To verify correcness, we first extract all benchmark instances that can be solved in under `10s` by all tested tools.
+To verify correctness, we first extract all benchmark instances that can be solved in under `10s` by all tested tools.
 To obtain these lists, you can run `python3 find_fast_instances.py`.
 Again, if you are using the provided results, this should produce no change.

-Afterwards, you can actually generate the tool outputs by running the following commands:
+Afterward, you can actually generate the tool outputs by running the following commands:

 ```bash
 cd ./benchmarks